 Engineer-turned-boss Philippe Guédon very quickly recognized the popularity of the circa-1971 Range Rover.
 He also understood why people who would never have previously considered a Land Rover seemed to gravitate to this new truck, which offered car-like dynamics and style.
 But the Range’s size and V8 appetite were a hard sell after OPEC.
 But what if Matra built a vehicle that offered the same kind of look and feel of the Range, but on a small car platform that got good gas mileage?

 As it happened, the template for such a vehicle already existed, in Spain.
 In 1973, a Madrid Simca dealer (Talleres Panades) had commissioned a run of coachbuilt off-roaders based on the hot-selling Simca 1200 (predecessor of the Chrysler/Talbot/Plymouth Horizon).
-The Simca 1200 Campero was designed by Barreiros’ Antonio Maduro as a kind of halfway vehicle between the tiny, basic Citroën Mehari and the larger Jeep Commando built locally in Spain.
+The Simca 1200 Campero was designed by Barreiros’ Antonio Maduro as a kind of halfway vehicle between the tiny, basic Citroën Mehari and the larger Jeep Commando, which was being built locally in Spain.

-The Campero was a very basic-looking machine with a squared-off, agricultural-looking fiberglass blend body over Simca 1200 mechanical pieces, but it got the job done.
-Light and grippy, it wasn’t a terrible performer in light off-road duty and Chrysler Europe and Matra supposedly took a keen interest in the little box, bringing one to France and (reportedly) dissecting it to see how it worked.
+The Campero was a rudimentary, basic-looking machine with an agricultural-looking fiberglass body over Simca 1200 mechanical pieces, but it got the job done.
+Light and grippy, it wasn’t a terrible performer in light off-road duty.
+Chrysler Europe and Matra supposedly soon took a keen interest in this boxy mountain goat, bringing one to France and (reportedly) dissecting it to see how it worked.

 The Rancho, at first project P12, was fundamentally similar and also based on the Simca 1200.
 Instead of the Campero’s purely utilitarian body and mission, it would carry a high-style body and lots of off-road look touches.
-Matra also changed the mechanical spec quite a bit.
+Although inspired by the Campero, Matra had also considerably changed the mechanical spec by the time the Rancho went into production.

 To create it quickly and cheaply, Guédon’s team took Simca’s 1100 VF3 cube van, also sold in some countries as a Dodge, and built the Rancho’s structure on top of that.
 The VF3 enjoyed upgraded suspension pieces to cope with hard commercial duty, and those would also serve the Rancho well.